Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 But, it does have a lot of the other aspects of Kewpie’s flavor profile that make it such a popular food item.

 Plus, it can be used in virtually all the same recipes.
-If anything, its slightly thicker consistency might make it better at not running off many of your foods where that texture isn’t necessary, especially in a burger or sandwich!
+If anything, its slightly thicker consistency might help it not run off many foods where that texture isn’t necessary, especially in a burger or sandwich!

 Final Notes